 Deucrictibant Data Highlighted in Multiple Presentations at the C1-Inhibitor Deficiency and Angioedema Workshop

-/EIN News/ -- ZUG, Switzerland, May 06, 2023 (GLOBE NEWSWIRE) -- Pharvaris (Nasdaq: PHVS), a clinical-stage company developing novel, oral bradykinin-B2-receptor antagonists to treat and prevent hereditary angioedema (HAE) attacks, today announced two oral presentations and three poster presentations highlighting data from non-clinical and clinical studies of deucrictibant at the 13th C1-inhibitor Deficiency and Angioedema Workshop, being held from May 4-7, 2023, in Budapest, Hungary.
+ZUG, Switzerland, May 06, 2023 (GLOBE NEWSWIRE) -- Pharvaris PHVS, a clinical-stage company developing novel, oral bradykinin-B2-receptor antagonists to treat and prevent hereditary angioedema (HAE) attacks, today announced two oral presentations and three poster presentations highlighting data from non-clinical and clinical studies of deucrictibant at the 13th C1-inhibitor Deficiency and Angioedema Workshop, being held from May 4-7, 2023, in Budapest, Hungary.

 "Today, two sequential presentations showed how PHVS416 (immediate-release deucrictibant capsules) provided symptom relief and resolution in the treatment of HAE attacks using the doses projected through the bradykinin challenge, our in vivo surrogate marker model," said Peng Lu, M.D., Ph.D., Chief Medical Officer of Pharvaris.
 "The RAPIDe-1 study showed consistent and clinically meaningful results across all endpoints supporting the further development of PHVS416 as a potential on-demand therapy for HAE.
 We plan to leverage these findings to prepare for RAPIDe-3, our Phase 3 clinical study evaluating PHVS416 for the treatment of on-demand HAE attacks."